The Northwest Passage is one of Canada’s most exciting chapters of discovery, history and exploration.

-Modern-Day Explorers Return to the Northwest Passage
+Modern-Day Explorers Return

 The Northwest Passage has an incredible history filled with heroic figures pushing themselves to the limits of survival for the sake of exploration.
 Steeped in history and surrounded by breath-taking landscapes, Canada’s High Arctic has become an increasingly popular destination for adventurers, history buffs and travellers seeking the next frontier of travel.

 Trips like Narwhal & Polar Bear Safari take you to the floe edge of Lancaster Sound, bordering the Northwest Passage.
 This region is filled with some of the most iconic wildlife in the Arctic, including migrating narwhal and roaming polar bears.
-Cruises like Northwest Passage Cruise can also take you to some of the sites visited by historic explorers.

 Want to visit the Northwest Passage?